Microsoft announces Surface Pro 7, Surface Pro X, Surface Duo and more

 Even if you don't have a Windows 10 machine, you can use the Surface Earbuds, as they're compatible with Android, where you can use touch controls to launch certain music apps.

-The Surface Earbuds will be available this holiday season, starting at $249 - just in time for the Black Friday shopping rush.
+The Surface Earbuds will be available this holiday season, starting at $249 - just in time for the Black Friday deals and shopping rush.

 Surface Pro X